 Why gardeners make better investors

 For most of Canada, this past winter has been colder and snowier than average.
-Fortunately, with longer daylight hours, spring is finally approaching.
-In Toronto this week, Canada Blooms, the country’s largest garden and flower festival, is running and naturally our thoughts turn to gardening.
+Fortunately, with longer daylight hours, spring is finally approaching and our thoughts turn to warmer weather and, for gardening enthusiasts, digging into our outdoor spaces.

 It’s funny how some of the best practices for gardening are also applied by successful investors.
 So, in consultation with the Newport portfolio management team, we offer these five guiding principles for investors, inspired by practices gardening enthusiasts know by heart.